Dinorush/Brute4/README.md

 **Rapid Detonators** (Tied to _Viper Thrusters_)

-- Ammo Swap and Barrage Core clusters explode more quickly.
+- Ammo Swap fires faster and all clusters explode more quickly.

 **Explosive Reserves** (Tied to _Threat Optics_)